SOSGEO4800 – Cultural differences, cultural change and the rise of populism

-Competences in international migration, relationships within religiously heterogeneous communities as well as cultural awareness are becoming increasingly relevant in the labor market, both in the public and private sectors.
+Competences in international migration, relationships within culturally heterogeneous communities as well as cultural awareness are becoming increasingly relevant in the labor market, both in the public and private sectors.

 - Explain and provide examples of different frameworks and approaches to understanding culture, cultural change as well as their importance for migration and integration from the point of view of both the migrants and the larger society;

-- Understand both the need for and challenges to interdisciplinary and transdisciplinary approaches to the study of migration
+- Understand both the need for and challenges to interdisciplinary and transdisciplinary approaches to the study of culture, migration and integration;

-- The course will contribute to a theoretically grounded understanding of globalization, migration and religion, and key processes that affect various aspects of the migration process.
-The course provides a good foundation for working on a thesis concerning the study of migration and/or religion.
+- The course will contribute to a theoretically grounded understanding of cultural differences, acculturation, and key processes that affect various aspects of the migration process.
+The course provides a good foundation for working on a thesis concerning the study of cross-cultural communication and acculturation.

-- Critically read and discuss articles and chapters on the sociology of migration, recognizing the importance of different discourses and approaches;
+- Critically read and discuss articles and chapters on the topics of culture, migration and integration, recognizing the importance of different discourses and approaches;

 - Use different theories when discussing a more concrete empirical phenomenon;

 - Develop skills for oral and written presentation of knowledge and competencies;

-- Ability to explain linkages between diverse phenomena related to globalization, migration and religion
+- Ability to explain linkages between diverse phenomena related to culture, migration and integration

 - Capacity to understand complex issues from multiple perspectives